cutelabnyc/messedup-diy/README.md

 ![](img/IMG_3494.png)

-### 14. Program the module.
+### 14. Program the module (usually not necessary).

 ```
-If your rear PCB came pre-assembled, your chip was already programmed, and you shouldn't need to program it.
+If your rear PCB came pre-assembled, your chip was already programmed.
+So you don't need to program it.
 ```

+MessedUp modules marked Apr23 (April 2023) or earlier require eurorack power to be connected in order to to program, in addition to a USB cable.
+Modules with more recent dates can be programmed with only a USB cable.

 Using a personal computer, the RP2040 chip that powers Messed Up can be programmed by mounting the drive as a disk and dropping in a file.
 The `upload` folder contains the `firmware.elf` and `firmware.uf2` files.
 You should only need `firmware.uf2`, but the elf file is provided too, in case you want it.